Climate Commitments

 Identifying low-carbon strategies: We continue working to identify new low-carbon strategies that exclude investments in fossil fuel companies.
 We also consider fossil fuel-free strategies managed by our existing managers and work with those managers to launch new strategies that will further reduce the Endowment’s exposure to carbon and fossil fuel companies.

-Adopting Reference Portfolio indexes free of fossil fuels: To better align our efforts with the University’s divestment initiative, we are transitioning the Reference Portfolio’s asset class benchmarks to indexes that exclude fossil fuels.
+Adopting Reference Portfolio indexes free of fossil fuels: To better align our efforts with the University’s divestment initiative, we have transitioned the Reference Portfolio’s asset class benchmarks to indexes that exclude fossil fuels.
 This process began effective October 1, 2022, when we transitioned the fixed income benchmarks to newly launched indexes that exclude fossil fuels.
-As of the same date, the Reference Portfolio’s equity benchmark began transitioning to the MSCI All-Country World ex Fossil Fuels Index; we expect this process to be completed by October 1, 2024.
+As of October 1, 2024, the Reference Portfolio’s equity benchmark has transitioned to the MSCI All-Country World ex Fossil Fuels Index.

 Aligning EFIP with U of T climate objectives: Although President Gertler’s divestment initiative is focused on the Endowment, UTAM also implemented changes to EFIP in 2022 to align its investment strategy with the University’s climate objectives.
 As of December 31, 2023, EFIP did not have any direct exposure to fossil fuel companies and all material indirect exposure to fossil fuel companies had been eliminated.